imayhaveborkedit/discord-ext-voice-recv/README.md

 ### `voice_recv.extras.speechrecognition`
 - Optional dependency: `extras_speech`
-- Requires module: `speech_recognition`
+- Requires package: `SpeechRecognition`
 - Provides: `SpeechRecognitionSink`

-A helper sink for using the `speech_recognition` module to perform speech-to-text conversion.
+A helper sink for using `SpeechRecognition` to perform speech-to-text conversion.
 Generally depends on third party services for reasonable quality.
 Results may vary.

 ### `voice_recv.extras.localplayback`
 - Optional dependency: `extras_local`
-- Requires module: `pyaudio`
+- Requires package: `pyaudio`
 - Provides: `LocalPlaybackSink`, `SimpleLocalPlaybackSink`

 Helper sinks for playing audio through an audio output device the local system.
 Defaults to the system default device, but other output devices can also be specified.